slak44/intellij-angular-inject-into/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-This plugin adds a single action to the `Tools` menu, `Angular Inject Into`.
-This action makes it easier to inject services or other classes into your Angular components, directives, and services.
+The `Angular Inject Into` action makes it easier to inject services or other classes into your Angular components/directives/services.
 It lets you search and select what you want to inject, then it automatically adds a private readonly field to the constructor, along with the appropriate import statement.

 ![Before](./readme-resources/before.png)
 ![Search](./readme-resources/search_dialog.png)